AvansTi/TMTI-IMCAPP-Lesmateriaal/_includes/week01/Environment-setup.md

-# Setup of the environment
+# Setup of the compiler environment

 The installation of the ESP-ADF toolchain used in TI-2.3 consist of multiple steps.
 In this chapter all necessary steps will be described.